FilipS90/KPScraper/README.md

 TODO:

-- create hashmap with usernames, to speed up process
+- create cache with usernames
 - make KPScraper completely autonomous
   1) copy proton-script to /bin in Dockerfile
   2) install protonvpn-cli in Dockerfile